gurov/primitive-angular-framework/README.md

-# primitive-angular-framework
+# Primitive AngularJS framework
 Create a interface on the AngularJS without the javascript code.